-In the much crowd intracellular environment, actin-binding proteins (ABPs) precisely regulate the dynamics assembly and re-organization of actin networks, in cooperative and competitive manners.
-We are particularly interested in how the intrinsically disordered regions (IDRs) within ABPs perceive the signals to trigger re-organization of actin assembly, by regulating the protein dynamics, protein conformation, and protein-protein interactions of ABPs.
-Our current research mainly focuses on actin assembly mechanism in polarized yeast growth and plant defense mechanism in Arabidopsis.
+- In the much crowd intracellular environment, ABPs precisely regulate the dynamics assembly and re-organization of actin networks, in cooperative and competitive manners.
+We study how the intrinsically disordered regions (IDRs) within actin-binding proteins (ABPs) perceive the signals to trigger re-organization of actin assembly, by regulating the protein dynamics, protein conformational change, multivalent protein interactions, and macromolecular condensation of the ABPs, and thereby their biochemical activities.

 Actin cytoskeleton in budding yeast and Arabidopsis (3D structured illumination microscopy)